 Max Hafler began his professional life as an actor, training at LAMDA and working with a whole number of distinguished actors and directors.
 He is a theatre tutor, director and writer who now specialises primarily in Michael Chekhov Technique and Voice.
 He trained in Chekhov Technique at MICHA and Michael Chekhov Europe.
-He teaches at NUI Galway in Ireland, and has guested at Boston MIT, USMaine Gorham, the Lir and others.
+He teaches at University of Galway Ireland, and has guested at Boston MIT, USMaine Gorham, the Lir and others.
 He has worked extensively on youth and applied theatre programmes.
 His book, Teaching Voice,and most recently "What country Friends is This?" are published by Nick Hern Books .
 He set up Chekhov Training and Performance Ireland to make the West of Ireland a hub for the acting technique.
 Of his many productions, his most recent professional production was for The Sacrificial Wind , a poem-play by Lorna Shaughnessy about Iphigenia which was made for online viewing and shown at several events and festivals.
 His college and youth theatre work include The Caucasian Chalk Circle, Yerma ,The Trial, The Bacchae in the version by David Greig and Twelfth Night, which was explored in "What Country?"